tomkyle/csv2meta-cli/README.md

 ## Usage

 Dive into your photos directory.
 Run `csv2meta` with one or many CSV files as parameters.
+Make sure you've got an update of your photo files as the script overwrites the original files.

+In later versions, the possibility to add *multiple* CSV file parameters may be removed in favour of useful behaviour options.

 ```bash
 $ csv2meta CSV_FILE